MaximMaximS/CDWiFi/README.md

 # CDWiFi

-Simple login script for public WiFi in ČD trains
+Simple login tool for public wifi in ČD trains